MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-configurations-and-experimentation.md

 This article describes the interaction between Microsoft Defender Core Service and the Experimentation and Configuration Service (ECS).
 Microsoft Defender Core Service is a part of Microsoft Defender Antivirus and communicates with ECS to request and receive different kinds of payloads.
 These payloads include configurations, feature rollouts, and experiments.

+> [!CAUTION]
+> If you disable communications with the service, this will affect Microsoft's ability to respond to a severe bug in a timely manner.
 > [!IMPORTANT]
 > Make sure clients can access the following URLs so payloads can be received:
 >